 Sights & Walks

 Inverness Castle – The castle overlooks the River Ness.
 It is a red sand stone structure and was built in 1836 by architect William Burn on the site of an 11th century defensive structure.
-Today, the castle houses Inverness Sheriff Court and is not open to the public; however you can walk around the grounds and admire the statue of Flora MacDonald.
+The castle is currently the Sheriff Court but a Castle Viewpoint is open to the public (entry fee applies).
+You can also walk around the grounds and admire the statue of Flora MacDonald.

 St Andrew’s Cathedral - On the opposite bank of the river is Saint Andrew's Cathedral (minus its spires as the funds ran out before they could be completed).
 The font is a copy of Thorwalden's font in Copenhagen Cathedral.
 Look out for the Russian gold icons.